Axia-Tech/AXIA-wiki/docs/general/AXIATestNet.md

 ---
-id: AXIA-TestNet
+id: AXIATestNet
 title: AXIA TestNet
-sidebar_label: AXIA-TestNet
+sidebar_label: AXIATestNet
-slug: ../AXIA-TestNet
+slug: ../AXIATestNet
 ---
 The AXIA project with its vision to create an inclusive economy commenced several years ago, with the founding project team developing a suite of  ready-to-use ecosystem of applications, platforms and businesses.